vekatze/neut/book/src/terms.md

 ### Syntax

-The same as that of top-level variables.
+The same as that of top-level variables, except that constructors must be capitalized.

 ### Semantics